fsalinas26/sellix-api-wrapper/README.md

 A complete NodeJS wrapper for the Sellix API.

 ## Description
-The purpose of this wrapper is to easily implement the Sellix API into your project and retrieve realtime data about your shop.
+The purpose of this wrapper is to easily implement the Sellix API into your project and retrieve realtime data about your shop and restock and modify your products.
 ## Requirements
 In order to utilize the API calls, you need your API KEY from your shop.
 Visit settings->security and copy your API Key.
 ## Installation